rachelngordon/Joy-Project/README.md

 ### Bert_TM.ipynb

 Perform topic modeling using the bertopic package on the data to identify 14 clusters of common topics.
+Output stored in Topics_Figs directory.

+### KMeans.ipynb

+Initial K-Means clustering attempts.
+Output stored in KMeans_Figs directory.